Leigh Sprague

 Leigh Sprague (born Leigh Elisha Sprague; 7 April 1970) is an American former attorney, who specialized in representing Russian oligarchs in their international activities.
 He stole money while being employed by UC Rusal, a company run by one of the richest oligarchs, Oleg Deripaska.

 Sprague's activities came to the attention of federal prosecutors, who initiated a case against him before Judge Thelton Henderson in the United States District Court for the Northern District of California.
 Sprague pleaded guilty to one count of transportation of stolen money in December 2013.
 He was sentenced in March 2014 to 50 months in prison.

 Early life

 Sprague was born in Santa Cruz, California and raised in Fort Atkinson, Wisconsin.
 Sprague excelled in school and was awarded a prestigious scholarship to the University of Wisconsin - Madison.
-Prior to attending, he participated on an AFS Intercultural Programs exchange program in then-Yugoslavia, an event that sparked his lifelong interest in international affairs and foreign cultures.
+Prior to attending, he participated in an AFS Intercultural Programs exchange program in then-Yugoslavia, an event that sparked his lifelong interest in international affairs and foreign cultures.
 Upon graduation in 1993, Sprague was selected as a Junior Fellow by the Carnegie Endowment for International Peace.
 While there, he worked as an editor of Foreign Policy.
 Several years later, after a stint in the Peace Corps and work as a journalist, Sprague was admitted to Columbia University Law School in New York City, where he graduated with honors in 1999.